 The Civil Monetary Penalty (CMP) Initiative consists of projects that are funded through CMPs.
 CMPs are fines assessed to Nursing Facilities that are out of compliance with federal Medicaid regulations governing facility operations.
 These monies must be utilized to fund projects that protect or improve the health, welfare and safety of the residents of MN Nursing Facilities.
 Recommendations for project funding are made through the CMP committee.

-For questions about Minnesota’s CMP Reinvestment Program, please contact our staff liaison.
 For detailed information on projects funded with CMP monies, please see the document entitled State CMP Reinvestment Projects Funded by Calendar Year, on the Centers for Medicare and Medicaid Services (CMS) CMP Reinvestment website at:

 The gaps analysis study is one of four studies that inform the biennial legislative report on the status of long-term services and supports for older adults, people with disabilities and adults and children living with mental health conditions.

 Access local and statewide data related to long-term services and supports for people with disabilities and older adults.
 Interactive reports and county profiles display demographic and performance measurement data.